Marketing During Covid 19

 Whatever stage your business is in with regards to getting back on track, it is vital to keep your brand visible.
 The unpredictability of the current situation makes it doubly important to keep communicating positively with your audience about your brand and to show that your business is ready to deliver whenever your customers need you.

 The government is 'trying' to get everyone back to work, and though business conditions may remain tough for some, now is a good time to reboot your marketing activities and create interest in your products and services.
-The barriers to doing ‘business as usual’ will eventually pass, so as business owners we need to be ready and keep a positive mindset throughout.
+Any barriers to doing ‘business as usual’ will eventually pass, so as business owners we need to be ready and keep a positive mindset throughout.

 If you or your clients are uncomfortable with face-to-face meetings, you will for the most part have to go digital.
 You've probably already dabbled in a few Zoom meetings.